This happens like clockwork every year.

 This is mainly an Eldershield benefit although some policies may rely on the same definition.

-As science and technology develop, some previously impenetrable conditions may become curable.
+As science and technology develop, some previously impenetrable conditions have become curable.

 New medical inventions may turn previously paralyzed legs to a working pair.